alohastudy/alohastudy.github.io/index.md

  <img src="mockups/login.png">
  - Button for saying you are at the spot along with how filled it is

+# Project Goals
+ - People can create accounts as users
+ - Users can submit spots but they must be verified by admins
+ - Users can comment on posts
+ - Accounts can get verified so they can freely post spots
+ - Admins can delete comments and posts
+ - Filter function available for viewing certain posts
+ - Users have profiles that show spots they have made

+# Application Design

 #### Beyond the Basics

  - Allow users to create/edit/delete spots